knetikcloud/knetikcloud-objc-client/docs/JSAPIUsersGroupsApi.md

 Invite to group

-This will create a verification for joining the group which uses the 'group_invite' template and sets the additional_property 'group' with the unique name
+This will create a verification for joining the group which uses the 'group_invite' template and sets the additional_property 'group' with the unique name<br /><b>Permissions Needed:</b> INVITE

 ### Example
 ```objc